 Flatglass Rooflights are designed to be installed on a kerb up-stand.
 Two rows of Butyl weather sealing tape are delivered with the Rooflight and these are placed on top of the kerb.
 The Rooflight is bedded onto the weather seals and fixing screws are then driven into the kerb through the fixing flange that hangs down and flashes the kerb.
 The fixings are also delivered with the Rooflight.

 Our Flatglass Rooflights are designed to be installed onto a kerb up-stand.
 This kerb should be a minimum of 150mm high to negate water ingress and should be level in one plane.
-The top of the kerb should be an angled plane to provide a pitch in order to help shed water from the glass.
-The kerb needs to be weathered.
-Drawing example available here
+The top of the kerb should be an angled plane to provide a pitch in order to help shed water from the glass and the kerb needs to be weathered.

 We provide two types of Flatglass rooflight; stock Flatglass rooflight sizes and a fully bespoke Flatglass service.
 The bespoke sizes can be any size to the nearest millimetre.

 The short answer is no. If time is short and you need the Rooflight in a hurry, just agree a finished weathered kerb size with us and we will start manufacture based upon this agreed size.
-The only draw back with this is that you may encounter difficulties during construction and be forced to change the agreed kerb sizes.
-If we haven’t started manufacture and this happens, it’s not a problem but if we have started fabrication, there may be additional costs involved for us to alter the Rooflight size at this late stage.
-If time allows, it is always better to build and weather the kerb, then measure it and give us the exact dims.
+The only potential drawback with this is that you may encounter difficulties during construction and be forced to change the agreed kerb sizes.
+If we haven’t started manufacture and this happens then it’s not a problem, but if we have started fabrication there may be additional costs involved for us to alter the Rooflight size at this stage.
+If time allows, it is always better to build and weather the kerb, then measure it and give us the exact dimensions.

 Lead times for stock units can be as short as next day delivery.
 Lead times for bespoke units range from 2-3 weeks to 3-6 weeks, depending upon Rooflight type, glass spec and quantity required.
-To be sure, please give us a call to discuss your needs.
+To be 100% sure, please feel free to give us a call to discuss your project requirements